Fermat-ORG/fermat-framework/README.md

 * Integrating one by one each of their systems to this new technology seems like a huge and resource intensive project.

+* Banks have huge financial power to market crypto products to their current customer base that compromises half of the adult population of the world, but they are not doing it in part because the don't have the technology needed to turn their bank into a crypto bank.

 #### Solution:

-Deployed on-cloud:

-Problem #1 solution enabled:  Enables the financial institutions of the future to run a crypto virtual bank with credit and saving products at a cost low enough that would turn profitable the business of banking individuals who live on less than $5/day.
-In this way we enable the solution to problem #1.

 * Complement the IT infrastructure traditional banks already have allowing them to reuse most of it seamlessly.
-Enable banks to create new products like bitcoin accounts for their costumes in whatever core banking system they currently have.
+Enable banks to create new products like bitcoin accounts for their costumers in whatever core banking system they currently have.
 Enable customers to freely transfer FROM and TO any of these crypto products and fiat accounts as well, using any of the channels currently available like internet banking, mobile banking, phone banking and ATMs.
 Allow them to withdraw funds from their crypto accounts (turned into fiat) at any branch of the bank or ATM network oblem #2-c)

 * Implement an architecture that absorb the evolution of the underlying technologies in order to help them get quickly on top of it with new products and services for their customers and adapt easily to any future change.
-Assumes there will be multiple public networks for transporting value and design the banking platform to adapt quickly to whatever is needed to use.
+Assume there will be multiple public networks for transporting value and design the banking platform to adapt quickly to whatever is needed to use.

-* Enable traditional banks to not depend on third party service providers to run a crypto bank and avoind the risk of startups not complying with regulations or melting down overnight.
+* Enable traditional banks to not depend on third party service providers to run a crypto bank and avoid the risk of startups not complying with regulations or melting down overnight.

 ##### Associated Concepts: